-Usually during Year 11 our groups visit Pineapple Dance Studios in London and participate in a workshop with a professional dancer from the industry.
+Usually during Year 11, our groups visit Pineapple Dance Studios in London and participate in a workshop with a professional dancer from the industry.
 You will have lots of opportunities to perform and your practical coursework will feature in the annual BTEC Dance Showcase and also the end of year school dance show.
-Alongside the regular timetable you will also get the opportunity to become involved in the IDTA Street Dance examination group working towards your Bronze.
-Silver in the IDTA Street Dance examination group working towards your Bronze, Silver and Gold Awards.
+Alongside the regular timetable you will also get the opportunity to become involved in the IDTA Street Dance examination group working towards your Bronze, Silver and Gold Awards.
 You will also get the opportunity to audition and be part of a group that will compete in the UDO National Schools Championship Competition.